FunkinCrew/Funkin/.github/ISSUE_TEMPLATE/bug.md

 [weed]: <> (Again, put an x in the [ ] box!)

-- [ ] Google Chrome (or chomium based like Brave, vivaldi, MS Edge)
+- [ ] Google Chrome (or Chomium based like Brave, Vivaldi, MS Edge)
 - [ ] Firefox
 - [ ] Safari

 ## What version of the game are you using?
-Look in the bottom left corner of the main menu. (ex: 0.2.7, 0.2.1, shit like that)
+Look in the bottom left corner of the main menu. (ex: 0.2.7, 0.2.1, stuff like that)

 ## Have you identified any steps to reproduce the bug?
 If so, please describe them below in as much detail as possible.
 Use images if possible.